Mhammedammr/Cleaning-movies-data-set/README.md

 In this project We did preprocessing on a Movies dataset:

+Gathering.
 Assessment.
 Wrangling.
 Cleaning.
-Exploratory data analysis.
+Exploratory data analysis (EDA).
-Data Mining (classification using decision trees).
+Data Mining (classification using XGboost).